microsoft/lisa/docs/installation_windows.rst

    python3 -m pip install --upgrade pip

 The example below will install LISA directly for the invoking user.
-To install system-wide, run from and Administrator console.
+No need to run as Administrator.

 .. code:: bash